valkey-io/valkey-doc/commands/client-kill.md

 When the new form is used the command no longer returns `OK` or an error, but instead the number of killed clients, that may be zero.

-## CLIENT KILL and Redis Sentinel
+## CLIENT KILL and Valkey Sentinel

-Recent versions of Redis Sentinel (Redis 2.8.12 or greater) use CLIENT KILL in order to kill clients when an instance is reconfigured, in order to force clients to perform the handshake with one Sentinel again and update its configuration.
+Valkey Sentinel uses CLIENT KILL to terminate client connections when an instance is reconfigured.
+This mechanism ensures that clients re-establish a connection with a Sentinel, refreshing their configurations.

 ## Notes

-Due to the single-threaded nature of Redis, it is not possible to kill a client connection while it is executing a command.
+Due to the single-threaded nature of Valkey, it is not possible to kill a client connection while it is executing a command.
 From the client point of view, the connection can never be closed in the middle of the execution of a command.
 However, the client